RebelToolbox/RebelDocumentation/development/compiling/compiling_for_x11.rst

     scons -j8 platform=x11

-A good rule of thumb for the ``-j`` (*jobs*) flag, is to have at least as many threads compiling Godot as you have cores in your CPU, if not one or two more.
+A good rule of thumb for the ``-j`` (*jobs*) flag, is to have at least as many threads compiling Rebel Engine as you have cores in your CPU, if not one or two more.
 Feel free to add the ``-j`` option to any SCons command you see below.

 If all goes well, the resulting binary executable will be placed in the